genia-dev/GeniA/README.md

 6. [Open Policy Agent (OPA)](https://www.openpolicyagent.org/)
 7. [PagerDuty](https://www.pagerduty.com/)
 8. [Slack Webhook](https://api.slack.com/messaging/webhooks)
+9. Dozens of more tools are coming really soon

 The details of supported tools can be found [here](./genia/tools_config/core/tools.yaml).
 The list of OpenAI functions spec which used by the tools can be found [here](./genia/tools_config/core/functions.json).

-## Expanding GeniA's Toolbox
+## Growing GeniA's Toolbox

-### Expanding GeniA's Skills: Adding New Tools Effortlessly
+### Teaching GeniA new Skills: Adding Tools Effortlessly

 Adding a new tool adheres to the [OpenAI JSON configuration](https://platform.openai.com/docs/api-reference/chat/create#chat/create-functions) standards.
 This ensures compatibility, making it easy to import any existing function-calling project or ChatGPT plugin.
 The only missing component is a brief description guiding the model on when to use the function.
 We prefer to maintain this in a separate file - refer to the [tools.yaml](./genia/tools_config/core/tools.yaml).